Our Furbabies

 We have a small zoo of pets. ;)

 Leo is a silver short-hair tabby with black spots and stripes.
 We always get compliments about how beautiful he is.
 He's the biggest kitty and it's all muscle...he's very heavy compared to the other two!
-He used to be pretty aloof...but he's gotten really lovey lately.
+He used to be pretty aloof...but he's become really lovey.
 He has even started climbing into my lap to hangout while I'm working on the computer.
 He still hates being picked up though.
 He's pretty vocal about anything he doesn't like or that he's had enough of.
 He doesn't mind being brushed or having his nails clipped...until he wants you to stop and then he'll start making whiny noises.
-He's the only one who puffs air out of his nose...almost like he's annoyed and saying "hmph" which matches his personality. ;) He's a sweet boy though.
+He's the only one who puffs air out of his nose...almost like he's annoyed and saying "hmph" which is so funny.
+He's a sweet boy though.
 He loves laying on the perches of the cat trees and sucking and kneading on soft blankets.

 20200425_130143

 Milo is a short-hair classic tabby with grey/brown circles and stripes on his black coat, a brown spotted belly, and a cute little white chin.
 He's only slightly shorter than Leo but quite a bit lighter.
 He's our little cat dog.
 He follows me around like a puppy and loves to roll over for belly rubs.
 He also loves to play fetch.
 He'll bring his little poof ball or stuffed mouse to you and just sit and flick his tail waiting for you to throw it for him...then he'll chase after it and bring it back for you to throw it again.
 We didn't even train him to do it...we just tossed the ball for him to catch and he brought back and dropped it on the floor in front of us.
 He's a super sweet baby who purrs really loud.
-Every single night he will jump up on our bed and go to the pillow behind mine--which we've covered with a soft blanket--and he'll knead the blanket for awhile before laying down and stretching his paw out on the pillow that I sleep on.
-He is the one who "alerts" me that it's time to eat.
-He'll start knocking things off tables until I get up to feed them.
-Every.
-Single.
-Morning. ;)
+Every single night he will jump up on our bed and go to the pillow behind mine--which we've covered with a soft blanket--and he'll knead the blanket for awhile before laying down and stretching his paw out on the pillow that I sleep on or right on my head.

 20200718_100413

 Angel is the smallest kitty and also the only medium-hair cat.
 She's super soft with a fluffy tail and a tiny little face.
 She's pretty vocal and the only one who really makes a typical "meow" sound regularly.
 She will meow at a closed door if she knows someone is inside without her.
 For as tiny as she is, she can meow LOUD when she wants attention.
-She loves being petted and regardless of what you're doing, she'll crawl right in front of you demanding cuddles.
+She loves being petted and regardless of what you're doing, she'll crawl right into your lap demanding cuddles.
 She loves head scratches and if you stop, she'll nibble on your hand until you keep petting her.
 She loves to be brushed and if you're brushing anyone else, she'll sit in between and paw at you until you start brushing her instead.
-She also loves laying in the sun and sleeping in laundry hampers.
+She also loves laying in the sun.
 And she especially loves her daddy.
-Johnny is still a dog person...but he likes being the cat daddy now, too. ;)
+Johnny is still a dog person...but he likes being the cat daddy now, too. ;) Since getting Nova, she doesn't really come upstairs unless the dogs are outside or in the bedroom with Johnny.
+If she'd come up here more often around the dogs, they'd stop getting so excited and chase after her...just like they've calmed down with Milo and Leo being upstairs.
+But...until then she just meows at the gate at the top of the stairs until someone goes over and pets her. :P

 20191029_200743